EOUSdigital/Loop-Focused-Logic/README.md

     index4++;
 } while (odd % 2 === 0 && index4 < inputs.length);

-//  To avoid accessing undefined, where no odd number exists we will use if...else statement.
+//  To avoid accessing undefined, where no odd number exists, we will use an if...else statement.

 if (odd % 2 !== 0) {
     console.log("The first odd number is:", odd);